-“Dear Mr. Perry, your company did some work for my company about three years ago which I found very satisfactory, and I was wondering if you are still in business, and if so, if you offer a discount to return clients.”
+“Dear Mr. Perry, you sold us some parts about three years ago which I found very satisfactory, and I was wondering if you are still in business, and if so, if you offer a discount to return clients.”
 She paused and her eyes darted down to the bottom of the page where someone had scribbled Called and told him NO!!!
-“This letter is old and you already responded to him.
+“This letter is old, and you already responded to him.
 I’m throwing it out.”
 She crumpled it up and dropped it into the basket.
 “I really should call in those orders now.
 I can finish filing tomorrow.”

 “Okee doke.
 That’ll give me something to look forward to, huh?”

-On the bus ride home, Mandy stared listlessly out the window, thinking about her interview at Perry’s, Inc. She’d listened to him brag about his company, and then she’d been shocked when he offered her the job… he hadn’t even asked her to take a typing test.
+On the bus ride home, Mandy stared listlessly out the window, thinking about her interview at Perry’s, Inc. She’d listened to him brag about his company, and then she’d been shocked when he offered her the job…he hadn’t even asked her to take a typing test.
 He sang a line from “Mandy” by Barry Manilow, and she sat and listened and smiled and pretended that he was the first person who’d ever done that.
-I should have said something right away, but I didn’t, I let him get away with it, and now it’s too late.
-If I said something now, it would sound so stupid.
-And what if he fires me?
+Then he changed the lyrics to something less wholesome—instead of Well you came and you stopped me from shaking he sang, Well you came and my god, you were shaking.

 The bus pulled over at her stop.
 She tightened her coat, slung her purse over her shoulder, and got off.
-It would be nice to ask Mom what to do, but she was waitressing tonight.
+It would be nice to ask Mom what to do, but she was working tonight.
 Jules would just say, Tell him to knock it off, or you’re gone.
 And there was no point in telling Lisbeth and Allie, they’d just worry.
 Besides—she’d let him get away with it all this time.
 It was too late to speak up.
 And he didn’t mean any harm.

 “That’s what you’re wearing?”
 Allie asked as they passed each other in the hallway.

 “I didn’t criticize you!
 But I think you should at least tuck the sweater in and wear that wide red belt, it shows off your waist…”

 “This is what I’m wearing and how I’m wearing it!”
 Mandy felt like crying.